 The result is handy layout where milestone are easily found right at the top of your schedule, leading to impressing your client or project manager.
 Now it’s easy to keep those key dates and deadlines in focus while the project moves forward.
 No more filtering either.

 This type of layout has been widely adopted in the scheduling community and many companies enforce this layout as a template for their schedules.
+Check out some more construction project WBS examples.

 Question: My project is very large and it will take too long to Cut & Paste all of my milestones.